Multiple System Atrophy

 (MSA; Sporadic Olivopontocerebellar Atrophy; Shy-Drager Syndrome; Parkinson Plus Syndrome; Multi-system Degeneration; Multi-system Atrophy; Idiopathic Autonomic Failure; Idiopathic Orthostatic Hypotension;)

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
+A physical exam will be done.
 An exam of the nervous system will also be done.
-You will likely be referred to a specialist.
+It will focus on the parts of the nervous system that control automatic functions.
+You will likely need to see a specialist.

 National Institute of Neurological Disorders and Stroke